PARTIZIP II: How the past participle is formed and used in German

 * Werden has two forms of Partizip II and they are used differently as auxiliary and as main verbs.
 See Partizip II for strong verbs above.

-5. How to form the Partizip II of german separable verbs (trennbare Verben)
+5. Partizip II formation for separable verbs (trennbare Verben)

 • Identify the category of the root verb and conjugate appropriately.